 WorldSBK commentator Steve English sheds light on one of the hottest topics around the paddock right now: tyres, and why the SCX is proving to be a dividing line with some teams and riders…

-At MotorLand Aragon, we saw once again that the debate over the SCX tyre refuses to go away.
+Throughout the 2021 MOTUL FIM Superbike World Championship, we've seen once again that the debate over the SCX tyre refuses to go away.
 In this week’s Tech Dive, Steve English looks at the philosophy that led to the development of the SCX tyre originally introduced for the ten lap Tissot Superpole Race.
 Over the last year, it has become one of the biggest talking points in WorldSBK as more and more riders have used it successfully in longer races, and it doesn’t look like changing any time soon.